 Students receive 50 credit hours every time they take or repeat this unit.
 If a student completes 500 hours of course work with us they will be awarded a 500 hour certificate.

-Venue: This unit will be hosted at the beautiful Land of Medicine Buddha, a retreat center in Soquel, California.
+Venue: These units will be hosted at the Mt.
+Madonna, a retreat center in Watsonville, California.
 USA

 Prerequisites: Two years previous yoga experience.
 Prior viewing of “The Bare Bones of Yoga”.
 This course is available online at Pranamaya.com.

 Suggested text: General Anatomy and the Musculoskeletal System by Schuenke, et al. Second Edition: ISBN 160406922

 Course description: Unit 1 gives yoga instructors an alternate paradigm of teaching.
 It replaces the arbitrary and unscientific “rules of alignment” with the “14-10-7” paradigm of anatomically based functional analysis.

 The Guiding Sutra: “14-10-7”.
 Explaining and applying this sutra is the heart of our program.
 The full sutra is: